Tense Japan holds funeral for assassinated ex-leader Abe

-TOKYO (AP) — A tense Japan prepared Tuesday for a rare and controversial state funeral for assassinated former Prime Minister Shinzo Abe, the longest-serving leader in his nation's modern history and one of the most divisive.
+TOKYO (AP) — A rare and controversial state funeral for assassinated former Prime Minister Shinzo Abe began Tuesday in tense Japan where the event for one of the country's most divisive leaders has deeply split public opinion.

+Abe’s widow, Akie Abe, in a black formal kimono, walked slowly into the Budokan hall venue carrying an urn containing her husband’s ashes, placed in a wooden box and wrapped in a purple cloth with gold stripes.
+Defense soldiers in white uniforms took Abe’s ashes and placed them on a pedestal filled with white and yellow chrysanthemum flowers and decorations.

+Government, parliamentary and judicial representatives, including Prime Minister Fumio Kishida, will make condolence speeches, followed by Akie Abe.

+Abe was cremated in July after a private funeral at a Tokyo temple days after he was assassinated while giving a campaign speech on a street in Nara, a city in western Japan.

+Kishida says Japan's longest-serving postwar political leader deserves a state funeral.
+But the undemocratic decision to give him the rare honor with imperial ties, the cost, and controversies about his and the ruling party's ties to the ultra-conservative Unification Church have fueled controversy about the event.

-Tokyo was under maximum security, with angry protests opposing the funeral planned around the capital and nation.
-Hours before the ceremony began, dozens of people carrying bouquets of flowers queued at public flower-laying stands at nearby Kudanzaka park.
+Tokyo was under maximum security, with angry protests opposing the funeral planned.
+Hours before the ceremony, hundreds of people carrying bouquets of flowers queued at public flower-laying stands at nearby Kudanzaka park.
+Their line stretched several blocks.

-Thousands of uniformed police mobilized around the Budokan hall, where the funeral is being held, and at major train stations.
-Roads around the venue are closed throughout the day, and coin lockers at main stations were sealed for security.
-World leaders, including U.S. Vice President Kamala Harris, were in town for the funeral.

-Opponents of the state-sponsored funeral, which has its roots in prewar imperial ceremonies, say taxpayers' money should be spent on more meaningful causes, such as addressing widening economic disparities caused by Abe's policies.
+Masayuki Aoki, a 70-year-old business owner, recalls his “fist bump” with Abe when he came to Yokohama, near his home, for campaigning just days before he was killed.
+“I'm emotionally attached to him and I've been supporting the LDP, too," he said.
+“I had to come to offer him flowers."

+Masae Kurokawa, 64, who also offered Abe flowers, praised him as “a great figure who brought Japan back to the international level.”

+In what some see as an attempt to further justify the honor for Abe, Kishida this week has held meetings with visiting foreign leaders in what he calls “funeral diplomacy.”
+The talks are meant to strengthen ties as Japan faces regional and global challenges, including threats from China, Russia and North Korea.

+He was to meet about 40 foreign leaders through Wednesday, but no Group of Seven leaders are attending.

-Prime Minister Fumio Kishida has been criticized for forcing through the costly event to honor his mentor, Abe, who was assassinated in July.
-There has also been a widening controversy about Abe's and the governing party's decades-long close ties with the ultra-conservative Unification Church, accused of raking in huge donations by brainwashing adherents.
+Kishida has been criticized for forcing through the costly event and over the widening controversy about Abe's and the governing party's decades of close ties with the ultra-conservative Unification Church, accused of raking in huge donations by brainwashing adherents.
 Abe's alleged assassin reportedly told police he killed the politician because of his links to the church; he said his mother ruined his life by giving away the family's money to the church.

-Kishida says the longest-serving leader in Japan’s modern political history deserves a state funeral.
-The government also maintains that the ceremony is not meant to force anyone to honor Abe.
-Most of the nation’s 47 prefectural governments, however, plan to fly national flags at half-staff and observe a moment of silence.

-Opponents say Kishida’s one-sided decision, which was made without parliamentary approval, was undemocratic, and a reminder of how prewar imperialist governments used state funerals to fan nationalism.
-The prewar funeral law was abolished after World War II.
-The only postwar state funeral for a political leader, for Shigeru Yoshida in 1967, also faced similar criticism.

 “The fact that the close ties between the LDP and the Unification Church may have interfered with policymaking processes is seen by the Japanese people as a greater threat to democracy than Abe’s assassination,” wrote Hosei University political science professor Jiro Yamaguchi in a recent article.